I think the only letter that had so many options since I started thinking about appropriate dishes, would be C.

 How to make the Churmuri

-Add oil, lime juice, red chilli powder and salt to taste and toss well.
+Add oil, lime juice, red chili powder, and salt to taste and toss well.

 Now add crisp puffed rice and roasted peanuts and mix well so that each grain of puffed rice is coated with spiced vegetable mixture.